akshaygholap45/k8s-vm-cluster/README.md

             └── main.yaml
 ```

-Make sure you have all the necessary Nodes configured in you inventory file with all the necessary variable as mentioned in the above section.
+Make sure you have all the necessary Nodes configured in your inventory file with all the necessary variable as mentioned in the above section.

 Once done try running ping from ansible to check connectivity.